 Sweetwater Teachers Protest Stalled Contract Talks

-SAN DIEGO Sweetwater Union High School teachers staged a rally in Chula Vista yesterday protesting stalled contract negotiations with the district.
+Sweetwater Union High School teachers staged a rally in Chula Vista yesterday protesting stalled contract negotiations with the district.

 The Sweetwater Union High School District and the Sweetwater Education Association don't agree on a number of issues, but one of the main sticking points is larger class sizes.

 The district wants teachers to have up to 30 kids.
 Right now there are about 28 kids on average.
 Sweetwater's Lillian Leopold blames the increase on the state's money problems.